knowledgeware/stripes-core-7-5-2020/doc/user-locales-switcher/User-locales-switcher.md

 ## Introduction

 ## Implementation
-  User locales switcher has four axes:
+  * User locales switcher has four axes:<br />
-  1-[Adding new back-end module](#adding-new-back-end-module) called [mod-user-locales](https://github.com/attia-alshareef/mod-user-locales) for handling the server side work needed
+  1-[Adding new back-end module](#adding-new-back-end-module) called [mod-user-locales](https://github.com/attia-alshareef/mod-user-locales) for handling the server side work needed.<br />
-  2- The system administrator chooses the locales available to the tenant and choose the default locale for the tenant of them.
+  2- The system administrator chooses the locales available to the tenant and choose the default locale for the tenant of them.<br />
-  3- The end user chooses the list of locales he wants to navigate from among the locales available to the tenant and chooses his preferred locale.
+  3- The end user chooses the list of locales he wants to navigate from among the locales available to the tenant and chooses his preferred locale.<br />
-  4- Handling the login process in order to log in the user's preferred language if it exists, otherwise the login is in the default language for the tenant.
+  4- Handling the login process in order to log in the user's preferred language if it exists, otherwise the login is in the default language for the tenant.<br />

 ![FOLIO_Login_locale_scenarios‬](FOLIO_Login_locale_scenarios.png "FOLIO_Login_locale_scenarios")

 ## Adding new back-end module